 Broadcasting Arbitrator

-Canadian broadcasters, licensed by the CRTC, have a legal obligation to make broadcasting time available for purchase by registered political parties during a general election.
+Canadian broadcasters, licensed by the CRTC, have a legal obligation to make broadcasting time available for purchase by registered and eligible political parties during a general election.

-Read all about the rules and find out how they were applied in the last general election by consulting the documents below.
+Read all about the rules and find out how they were applied in the last general election by clicking on the links below.

 - Broadcasting Arbitrator's Guidelines